-d.
+c.
 Preliminary Plat Approval

-I hereby certify that the preliminary subdivision plat hereon has been properly reviewed and approved.
-The developer is hereby authorized to begin the necessary steps to gain Final Plat approval; soil test, etc. Lots may be sold which have not been listed by the Fannin County Health Department as needing further testing and you have one (1) year from of this approval to submit a Final Plat for approval.
+I hereby certify that the preliminary subdivision plat hereon has been carefully reviewed and approved.
+The developer is hereby authorized to begin the necessary steps to gain Final Plat approval, soil test, etc. Lots may not be sold which have not been listed by the Fannin County Health Department may not be sold as needing further testing and you have one (1) year from of this approval to submit a Final Plat for approval.